#408: Hatch: A Modern Python Workflow Transcript

 54:34 So yeah.

-54:35 - Okay, it's probably not super hard to do, I'm guessing, to just like basically bundle up the commands to build the pex.
+54:35 It's probably not super hard to do, I'm guessing, to just like basically bundle up the commands

-54:41 - Yep, and just implement the interface and that's all you gotta do.
+54:41 And just implement the interface and that's all I gotta do.

 54:58 I wouldn't feel confident doing my own without feedback from like other folks that have been in this for longer.

-55:07 Like Brett Cannon, I think he wrote the first black file pip attempt last year.
+55:08 I think he wrote the first lock file PEP attempt last year.

 55:18 I just don't know when.